 All dining lights should hang about 30 inches above the surface of the table (no need for face-to-light contact with a tall uncle).

-If you like it then you shoulda put a dimmer on it – install a dimmer with a dining room chandelier, and make sure the fixture itself is dimmable (note: installing a dimmer and a light fixture that is dimmable are two different, but important, things).
+If you like it then you shoulda put a dimmer on it – install a light dimmer with a dining room chandelier, and make sure the fixture itself is dimmable (note: installing a dimmer and a light fixture that is dimmable are two different, but important, things).
 The line of contemporary dimming switches from Legrand Adorne fit well in almost any dining room.

 A decorative chandelier in the dining room generally offers a low level of light output—they're really about setting the mood and drawing your eye to the center of a room.
 For a more functional style of lighting, use layers of light with recessed lights, wall sconces, etc.

 When adding layers of light, think vertically—layers from the ceiling to floor—and horizontally—layers from one side of the room to the other.